Anarchist anti-war action and the growing nationalism in Russia

 Some are still afraid of nuclear war, which is a threat, but they tend to over-estimate the risk.
 Many are only able or willing to analyse the world from the context of their own national history.
 I understand that the USA and Nato are hardly a benevolent force from the point of view of Latin America, Italy, Greece or Yugoslavia.
 History repeats itself, but not every repeat is repeating the same story.

 To be honest, after more than 100 years of anti-colonialist struggles, the left is still not having a very good understanding on what is colonialism, and what is not.
 In the history of the anarchist movement, there are also blind spots around this.
 For example, Spanish anarchists were not very interested about resistance being crushed at Rif, until they desperately needed more allies against Franco, by then it being too late.
-I discussed these issues in my earlier texts ””, and ””, but it seems like I should write even more.
+I discussed these issues in my earlier texts ”Why should we support Ukraine”, and ”Misconceptions about imperialism, and anarchist collective traumas”, but it seems like I should write even more.

 After five months of war, things continue not to be clear regarding what will happen in the future.
 What do you think can be the future scenario on that region and do you think it's a plausible scenario that a drastic change in Russian society can happen?